 Jenison is a medium-sized town located in the state of Michigan.
 With a population of 17,475 people and five constituent neighborhoods, Jenison is the 74th largest community in Michigan.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jenison is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Jenison is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Jenison who work in office and administrative support (12.95%), sales jobs (9.18%), and management occupations (9.08%).
+Jenison is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Jenison is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Jenison who work in office and administrative support (12.06%), management occupations (10.86%), and sales jobs (10.76%).

-The overall education level of Jenison is somewhat higher than in the average US city of 21.84%: 28.25% of adults 25 and older in the town have at least a bachelor's degree.
+The education level of Jenison citizens is substantially higher than the typical US community, as 33.32% of adults in Jenison have at least a bachelor's degree.

-The per capita income in Jenison in 2010 was $26,988, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
-This equates to an annual income of $107,952 for a family of four.
-However, Jenison contains both very wealthy and poor people as well.
+The per capita income in Jenison in 2010 was $30,542, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $122,168 for a family of four.

 The people who call Jenison home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jenison residents report their race to be White, followed by Black or African-American.
+The greatest number of Jenison residents report their race to be White, followed by Asian.
 Important ancestries of people in Jenison include Dutch, German, Irish, English, and Polish.

 The most common language spoken in Jenison is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Polish and Spanish.